-Using the outcomes from the Discovery Phase, the design team conducted two plan review virtual open houses which were open to the public.
+Using the outcomes from the Discovery Phase, the design team conducted two virtual open houses which were open to the public, as well as an in-person open house specifically for residents surrounding the park.
 Two design alternatives were developed in coordination with City staff and were shared with the community during Virtual Open House #1.
 Attendees reflected and provided feedback and a majority consensus was reached during the discussion with support for one option.